redhat-developer/odo/docs/proposals/lifecycle_events.md

 The initial implementation of postStart events assumes all containers are initilised during component startup (first push).
 In future we could make this granular and allow executing these postStart commands if containers are restarted by other commands/events too.

 Example: A potential flow could be to check for postStart commands associated with a specific container when initializing it, storing those commands in an Object(?) and then executing only those postStart commands when the containers have all finished initializing (in the order that they have been defined within the devfile).
 This would benefit cases where an individual container has been re-initialized, but not the whole component.
 For example, if a build container has been restarted as a part of **odo push --force** and there is a postStart command associated with the build container in the devfile that is required to re-run, that single postStart command would be executed before continuing to the build/run phase of the push command.

-Today, *preStop* and *postStop* events are supported in Devfile 2.0.0, but there is no clear use case for them in odo.
-As and when we have a clear use case, we should consider implementing those for odo too.